adamspanier/Distributed-Systems-Security/Documentation/Milestone1/Timeline.md

 ## 1.6 Report Findings (3 Weeks)

 The entire process of this project, from implementing the Python environment to deploying novel cryptographic functions, will be documented.
-At the conclusion of the testing phase, the observations and results will be compiled into a report.
+After the testing phase, the observations and results will be compiled into a report.
 Successful implementations, failure scenarios, and areas for further expansion of testing efforts will be discussed in the report.